OrestisAlpos/orestisalpos.github.io/_pages/about.md

 I enjoy collaborating with other researchers.
 During my PhD I collaborated with [Luca Zanolini](https://lucazanolini.com/), now at Ethereum Foundation, on topics including consensus protocols, general and asymmetric trust assumptions, and composition of distributed systems.
 Moreover, with [Duc V. Le](https://levduc.github.io/), staff research scientist at VISA Research, we worked on polynomial commitments and digital signatures.
-With Simon Holmgaard Kamp and [Jesper Buus Nielsen](https://pure.au.dk/portal/en/persons/jbn%40cs.au.dk), affiliated with the Aarhus University and Concordium, we developed asynchronous consensus protocols for proof-of-stake blockchains.
 With [Giorgia Azzurra Marson](https://www.linkedin.com/in/giorgia-azzurra-marson-87017126/) from NEC Laboratories Europe we explored foundational properties of smart contracts.

+In September 2022 I visited the [crypto group](https://cs.au.dk/research/cryptography-and-security/) at the Aarhus University.
+With Simon Holmgaard Kamp and [Jesper Buus Nielsen](https://pure.au.dk/portal/en/persons/jbn%40cs.au.dk) we developed asynchronous consensus protocols for proof-of-stake blockchains.

-Moreover, in Bern I (co-)supervised 3 MSc and 9 BSc [student theses](https://crypto.unibe.ch/theses/)
-on various topics related to cryptography and blockchains, and had the pleasure to assist in three courses: Discrete mathematics (BSc, 2019), Cryptography (MSc, 2020), and Privacy and data security (MSc, 2021).
+While at University of Bern, I (co-)supervised 3 MSc and 9 BSc [student theses](https://crypto.unibe.ch/theses/) on various topics related to cryptography and blockchains, and had the pleasure to assist in three courses: Discrete mathematics (BSc, 2019), Cryptography (MSc, 2020), and Privacy and data security (MSc, 2021).
+At the same time, I was a sub-reviewer for multiple academic papers at ACM SPAA ’23, DISC ’22, AFT ’22, Asiacrypt ’21, Asiacrypt ’20, IEEE-TIFS ’20-22, IEEE-TDSC ’20-22.

 Prior to my doctoral studies, I worked for two years as a software engineer in the sector of financial technology.
 Employed by [Entersoft](https://www.entersoft.eu/),